HRL-Laboratories/spinqick/README.md

 - Pyro4 must also be installed on the ZCU216 board, see [QICK demo](https://github.com/openquantumhardware/qick/blob/main/pyro4/00_nameserver.ipynb) for information on running Pyro server on the RFSoC

 ## Package Structure
 All code for the API can be found in `src/spinqick` with demo notebooks illustrating the use of the API and resources for getting started found in `demo_notebooks`.
-The SpinQICK API is organized into four folders as follows.
+The spinQICK API is organized into four folders as follows.

 ### Experiments
 High-level experimental code, including the general `dot_experiment` class inherited by subsequent experiments.
 Experiments are organized into exchange only (`eo_single_qubit`) and ld single (`ld_single_qubit`) and two qubit (`ld_2_qubit`), electrostatic tune-up (`tune_electrostatic`), and calibration experiments (`system_calibrations`).
 The readout functionality for Pauli-spin blockade can be found in `psb_setup`, and routines for taking noise using QICK's DSO functionality can be found in `measure_noise`.